-- 1. Esports or game that can be used for a competition.
+- 1. Esports or games that can be used for a competition.
 Must be approved by the teacher based on school guidelines. - 2.
 High fun factor! - 3.
 Can be played online.
 Include specific logistics for success. - 4.
 Matches can be live streamed (preferred) or recorded.
 Include specific logistics for success. - 5.
 Based on four teams (minimum) to eight teams (maximum) - 6.
-The tournament can be completed in two days or four hours. - 7.
-The championship game (and possibly the semifinals) is casted, with the possible inclusion of a pre and post analyst show.
-Include specific logistics for success.
+The tournament can be completed in two days or four hours.